Parents of Junior Counselors

 Screen-Free Policy

-At Outpost Summer Camps, we are fully committed to an “Outside and Unplugged” camp experience.
+At Outpost, we are fully committed to an “Outside and Unplugged” camp experience.
 Our campers and Junior Counselors become completely immersed in our program and benefit most when they are away from screens.
-As per our JC Terms and Conditions (in their enrollment and emailed to you after your enrollment was confirmed), and in alignment with our philosophy, all campers and Junior Counselors are prohibited from bringing any screens including cell phones, smartwatches, or other electronics. *If necessary, JCs may check their electronics into our JC phone lock box for the duration of the camp day upon arriving at camp.
+As per our JC Terms and Conditions and in alignment with our philosophy, all campers and Junior Counselors are prohibited from bringing phones. *If necessary, JCs may check their phone into our JC phone lock box for the duration of the camp day upon arriving at camp.

 Other Frequently Asked Questions